 My book, Reckoning with Harm: The Toxic Relations of Oil in Amazonia, explores how these themes have played out in the northeastern corner of Ecuador.
 Based on more than 27 months of ethnographic fieldwork, the book travels from forest-courtrooms, to oily waste pits, farms, public protests, environmental justice campaigns, citizen-led pollution monitoring, and ‘toxic tours,’ exploring how harm from oil is entangled with daily life and the tensions surrounding efforts to verify, represent, and redress it in practice.
 Examining how place-based articulations of toxicity can constitute a critical form of knowledge production, I demonstrate the need for an expansive understanding of harm from extraction, one that is relational and contingent.

 This research was supported by grants from the National Science Foundation, Social Science Research Council, and the Wenner-Gren Foundation.
-The manuscript will be published in November 2023, by the University of Texas Press.
+The manuscript was published in November 2023, by the University of Texas Press.

 BOOKS